 (These are players Seattle can retain if they make them a qualifying tender by Wednesday — but players are still free to see out other offers until they have signed.
 If not, then that player becomes an unrestricted free agent.
 But even then, Seattle can still re-sign them.
 Tenders are at three different levels of salary and potential compensation if they go elsewhere.
 Teams can match offers of players who get tenders.)

-DL Quinton Jefferson: It was reported Wednesday by the NFL Network that Jefferson was given an original round tender (fifth).
-This means he would get a salary of $2.025 million in 2019 on a one-year deal.
+DL Quinton Jefferson: Jefferson was given an original round tender (fifth).
+This means he will get a salary of $2.025 million in 2019 on a one-year deal.
 He can still talk to other teams and if he were to sign Seattle would get a fifth-round pick in return or have the chance to match.
 Jefferson started 12 games last season and plays a hybrid end/tackle role and likely became more of a priority once the team realized that Shamar Stephen would not return.

 CB Akeem King: Seattle re-signed the pending restricted free agent to a one-year deal worth more than $2 million with incentives.
 ESPN reported that King got a $400,000 signing bonus as well as a $750,000 base salary, $250,000 in in-game roster bonuses and $650,000 in other incentives.